DDNStorage/exa-csi-driver/README.md

   projectId: "100001"      # Points to EXA project id to be used to set volume quota.
 Automatically generated by the driver if not provided.
   exaMountUid: "1001"      # Uid which will be used to access the volume in pod.
 Should be synced between EXA server and clients.
   exaMountGid: "1002"      # Gid which will be used to access the volume in pod.
 Should be synced between EXA server and clients.
-  bindMount: "false"       # Determines, whether volume will bind mounted or as a separate lustre mount.
+  bindMount: "true"       # Determines, whether volume will bind mounted or as a separate lustre mount.
   exaFS: "10.204.86.114@tcp:/testfs"   # Overrides exaFS value from config.
 Use this to support multiple EXA filesystems.
   mountPoint: /exaFS       # Overrides mountPoint value from config.
 Use this to support multiple EXA filesystems.
   mountOptions: ro,noflock